A Work in progress document describing myself. Hopefully beneficial for you if you are my potential interviewer, interviewee or potential colleague!

 Currently, I am the data lead for fraud and abuse in Traveloka.
 I cover all aspects from data science, analytics and engineering.
 I have, on multiple occasions put models into production as a tier 1/2 service within the organization either myself or via mentoring/leading my team.

-Prior to leading fraud and abuse, I was the data lead and first data member for the financial technology arm and build the first iteration of the underwriting, fraud machine learning models for
+Prior to leading fraud and abuse, I was the data lead and first data member for the financial technology arm, building the first iteration of the underwriting, fraud machine learning models for

 this lending product you see today.

 [Oct17-Present] Data Lead @ Traveloka (Fintech, Fraud, Abuse, Payments, Platform)

 [Jun15-Oct17] Data Scientist @ Merck (Operations Research, Segmentation, Recommendation Engine)